The following sections describe the steps you need to take to successfully define CA Datacom/AD MUF for use with CAIENF:

 CAS9282I - 00000043 EVENTS HAVE OCCURRED

-- If events are NOT being recorded, you'll see a message like the following:
+If events are NOT being recorded, you'll see a message similar to the following:

 CAS9280I - Event(JOBINIT ) Status(*Active*) Norecord

-- Before customizing Datacom/AD database for ENF, you must first determine the size requirements for the ENF database (ENF700) and for the ENF Index (IXX700).
+Before customizing a Datacom/AD database for ENF, you must first determine the size requirements for the ENF database (ENF700) and for the ENF Index (IXX700).

-- Total the number of all Records written for all events and follow the formula documented in CA Common Services for z/OS Installation Guide to determine the size of these datasets.
+Total the number of all Records written for all events and follow the formula found in the CA Common Services for z/OS Product documentation listed in the Addtional Information, to determine the size of these datasets.
 The totals for each CAIENF system can vary, therefore, the size requirements can vary as well.

-- As an alternative to running the CAS9DB DETAIL Report, you may use 500 cylinders for IXX700 and 1500 cylinders for ENF700 datasets as a starting point and monitor usage for a representative work cycle and then run the following DBUTLTY job with the SYSIN:
+As an alternative to running the CAS9DB DETAIL Report or the totals from the CAS9282I messages, you may use 500 cylinders for IXX700 and 1500 cylinders for ENF700 datasets as a starting point and monitor usage for a representative work cycle and then run the a DBUTLTY job with the SYSIN:

-Review the MAX % Full field to see the high water mark which delineates how full the data base and Index (IXX) area got in the represented run cycle time.
+Review the MAX % Full field to see the high water mark which delineates the space used by the data base and Index (IXX) area during the represented run cycle time.
 Then you can adjust the size at the next IPL/maintenance opportunity.
-Please note that this recommended starting point is a high estimate which is a better alternative to having space issues with the ENF data and index areas.
+Please note that this recommended starting point is a high estimate which is a better alternative to experiencing space issues with the ENF data and index areas later on.

-- If you are already running a CA product that requires CA Datacom/AD, verify that you are running Version 14.0.
+If you are already running a CA product that requires CA Datacom/AD, verify that you are running Version 14.0 or 15.0.
 Review your currently running Datacom/AD started task and do a find on message DB00215I, see example below:

 DB00215I - CA Datacom/DB r14 at service pack: SP0

 If you find that you are running a supported level of Datacom/AD according to the CA Common Services documentation, then you can use the same SMP/E resources that already exist.
-If you want or need to create a separate SMP/E environment, refer to the CA Datacom/AD Installation Guide.
+If you want or need to create a separate SMP/E environment, refer to the appropriate CA Datacom/AD Product documention referenced below in the Addtional Information.

-- CAIENF requires a separate CA Datacom/AD MUF instance separate from the MUF running to support other products such as CA Jobtrac and CA Scheduler.
+CAIENF requires a unique CA Datacom/AD MUF which is totally independent of the MUF(s) running to support other products such as CA Jobtrac and CA Scheduler.

-- Run the following CA Datacom/AD jobs to define the Multi-User Facility (MUF) for use with ENF.
-Refer to the CA Datacom/AD Installation Guide for more information on these jobs.
+Run the following CA Datacom/AD jobs to define the Multi-User Facility (MUF) for use with ENF.
+Refer to the appropriate CA Datacom/AD Product documention referenced below in the Addtional Information.

-- AXCUS00 - Copies the installation JCL from your existing CA Datacom/AD r12.0 SMP/E CAAXSAMP members to the INSTJCL members.
+AXCUS00 - Copies the installation JCL from your existing CA Datacom/AD SMP/E CAAXSAMP members to the INSTJCL members.

-- AXCUS01 - Performs CA Datacom product custom assemblies and links.
+AXCUS01 (r14.0) or AXCUSNEW (r15.0) - Performs CA Datacom product custom assemblies and links.
 This job creates a new CUSLIB, CUSMAC, CUSPROC for use by ENF.
 Do NOT use the same libraries and PROCs as you have with other environments running CA Datacom/AD.

 MUF enflpar ,99,NO